Topological embeddings into transformation monoids

 \section{Abstract}

 In this paper we consider the questions of which topological semigroups embed topologically into the full transformation monoid $\N ^ \N$ or the symmetric inverse monoid $I_{\N}$ with their respective canonical Polish semigroup topologies.
-We characterise those topological semigroups that embed topologically into $\N ^ \N$ and satisfy any of the following properties: commutative; compact; groups; countable Polish Clifford; arbitrary Clifford semigroups with certain properties on their semilattice of idempotents.
-We prove analogous characterisation of these results for topological inverse semigroups and $I_{\N}$.
+We characterise those topological semigroups that embed topologically into $\N ^ \N$ and belong to any of the following classes: commutative semigroups; compact semigroups; groups; and certain Clifford semigroups.
+We prove analogous characterisations for topological inverse semigroups and $I_{\N}$.
 We construct several examples of countable Polish topological semigroups that do not embed into $\N ^ \N$, which answer, in the negative, a recent open problem of Elliott et al. Additionally, we obtain two sufficient conditions for a topological Clifford semigroup to be metrizable, and prove that inversion is automatically continuous in every Clifford subsemigroup of $\N^\N$.
 The former complements recent works of Banakh et al.